wan03/profile2/README.md

 # Profile

-This is an attempt at my profile.
-I wanted to test a different direction.
-This profile is currently not deployed.
+This profile is currently deployed to https://wan03.github.io/profile2/.